ckeditor/ckeditor5/packages/ckeditor5-highlight/docs/features/highlight.md

 		{ model: 'bluePen', class: 'pen-blue', title: 'Blue pen', color: '#0091ff', type: 'pen' }
 	]
 	```

-	the `highlight` command will accept strings below as value:
+	the `highlight` command will accept the corresponding strings as values:
-	- `'marker'` - and will be available as `highligth:marker'` button.
+	- `'marker'` – available as a `'highlight:marker'` button.
-	- `'greenMarker'` - and will be available as `highligth:greenMarker'` button.
+	- `'greenMarker'` – available as a `'highlight:greenMarker'` button.
-	- `'pinkMarker'` - and will be available as `highligth:pinkMarker'` button.
+	- `'pinkMarker'` – available as a `'highlight:pinkMarker'` button.
-	- `'redPen'` - and will be available as `highligth:redPen'` button.
+	- `'redPen'` – available as a `'highlight:redPen'` button.
-	- `'bluePen'` - and will be available as `highligth:bluePen'` button.
+	- `'bluePen'` – available as a `'highlight:bluePen'` button.

-	passing an empty value will remove any `highlight` set:
+	passing an empty `value` will remove any `highlight` from the selection:

 	```js
 	editor.execute( 'highlight' );
 	```